awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 ## Creating an Amazon VPC endpoint \(AWS PrivateLink\) for the Data API<a name="data-api-vpc-endpoint"></a>

 Amazon Virtual Private Cloud \(Amazon VPC\) enables you to launch AWS resources, such as Amazon Redshift clusters and applications, into a virtual private cloud \(VPC\)\.
-AWS PrivateLink provides private connectivity between Amazon VPCs and AWS services securely on the Amazon network\.
-Using AWS PrivateLink, you can create Amazon VPC endpoints, which enable you to connect to services across different accounts and VPCs based on Amazon VPC\.
+AWS PrivateLink provides private connectivity between virtual private clouds \(VPCs\) and AWS services securely on the Amazon network\.
+Using AWS PrivateLink, you can create VPC endpoints, which you can use connect to services across different accounts and VPCs based on Amazon VPC\.
 For more information about AWS PrivateLink, see [VPC Endpoint Services \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html) in the *Amazon Virtual Private Cloud User Guide*\.

 You can call the Data API with Amazon VPC endpoints\.
 Using an Amazon VPC endpoint keeps traffic between applications in your Amazon VPC and the Data API in the AWS network, without using public IP addresses\.
 Amazon VPC endpoints can help you meet compliance and regulatory requirements related to limiting public internet connectivity\.
 For example, if you use an Amazon VPC endpoint, you can keep traffic between an application running on an Amazon EC2 instance and the Data API in the VPCs that contain them\.